PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ## Ouath2 terminology

-Before I continue with the tutorial, below you will find a helpful table that should help you understand some of the terms used in this article.
+Before I continue with the tutorial, I have included a table below that will help you understand some of the terms used in this article.

 ![PrestaShop 9 API terminology](/assets/images/2024/05/api/terminology.png)